 - Spirulina

 These foods can be added to you daily diet, but can also be used in supplement form, Ideally, you should see your doctor before starting any types of supplements.
+Read more about the breastfeeding diet, and which foods to eat and avoid.

-5. Look at your baby while breastfeeding
+8. Looking at the baby while breastfeeding

 What can decrease milk production